Case fees

 When we do and don’t charge

-This information, for respondent financial businesses and professional representatives, sets out how the case fee applies once we have resolved a complaint.
+The information in this section sets out, for respondent financial businesses and professional representatives, how the case fee applies once we have resolved a complaint.

 -